Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Toxin or infectious agent that caused poisoning;

-The amount of food eaten or a drink poisoned with a toxin;
+The amount of food eaten or drink that was poisoned by the toxin;

 General condition of the body.